 Dolphin Fleet Whale Watches are unique.
 Unlike many other whale watches, our trips offers a wide spectrum of educational tools that go beyond the “average whale watch”.
 All trips are designed to enhance our awareness of whales, other marine life and the marine habitat that surrounds us.
 Our goal is to have each passenger depart our vessels with a greater understanding and appreciation of the Stellwagen Bank National Marine Sanctuary and the wealth of life it supports.
 This page will depict some of the activities we bring to a voyage aboard our vessel.
 We make each trip fun and educational for passengers of all ages.

-The Dolphin IX has become one of Dolphin Fleet’s newer vessels.
-It too was built by Gulfcraft Inc. as are the other vessels in the fleet.
-The Dolphin IX offers ample seating on the upper deck for those who like lots of sunshine.
-This vessel is also able to carry over 150 passengers comfortably and has been refurbished to Dolphin Fleet standards.
+The Dolphin IX also built by Gulfcraft Inc. offers ample seating on the upper deck for those who like lots of sunshine.
+This vessel is also able to carry over 250 passengers comfortably and has been refurbished to Dolphin Fleet standards.
 With upgraded electronics and a flying bridge, it allows our passengers even more viewing space from the second level.

 As the vessel departs Provincetown harbor, one of our highly trained naturalists will give a presentation about the whales we may see,their behavior, and some of the other marine life common to the area.
 Posters and other materials are used to further illustrate the various whale species, behaviors, and interesting facts on the biology and geology of the area.

-There are many hands-on displays for our passengers to view and touch- such as baleen from right and humpback whales, sperm whale teeth, and whale bone.
-These bring a new level of understanding to many of our first time passengers of how these magnificent animals adapt and survive.
+There are many hands-on displays for our passengers to view and touch .
+Feel the baleen from a whales mouth or see the size of a whales vertebra.
+Inside the main cabin are displays and a kiosk to explore more in depth information of the history and habitat you will be visiting.
+The trip brings a new level of understanding to many of our first time passengers of how these magnificent animals adapt and survive.

 Oftentimes, we see large numbers of birds during our trips, such as these northern gannets diving into the water after their prey.
 Many of the birds we see are pelagic and can only be viewed off-shore by boat.
 During the 2006 season we began a new research program for collecting data on pelagic bird sightings.
 Our naturalists conduct a weekly observation and bird species count, a program we designed for the enthusiastic bird watchers who sail with us on these selective trips.
 And no two trips are ever alike!
 It keeps the trips interesting and our anticipation growing.
 We plan on continuing these special trips in the future.
 If interested, be sure to inquire for dates and times.